WadyOsama/Processing-API-Using-Big-Data-Tools/README.md

 2. **Ingestion**: Apache Flume ingests the data and sends it to Apache Kafka.
 4. **Storage & Processing**: Flume transfers a copy of the data from Kafka (as a consumer) to HDFS, while Spark processes data from Kafka (as a consumer) in real-time.
 5. **Storage in Cloud**: Processed data is stored in InfluxDB on the cloud.
+6. **Analysis & Visualization**:  Data is analyzed and visualized using Grafana Cloud, providing real-time insights and dashboards for monitoring user metrics and trends.

 ## Project Architecture
 - **Python Script**: Fetches JSON data from RandomUser API and saves it to the local file system.